-36 (1) Under the item "Members' Statements", a Member may make a statement on any matter.
-Members' Statements (2) The Speaker may order a Member who makes improper use of the Members' Statement to take his or her seat.
-Improper use (3) Statements made under Rule 36(1): Limitations on statements (a) shall not exceed two and one half minutes; (b) shall be confined to one matter; and (c) shall be limited to one statement per day by any Member.
-(4) A Minister may make a statement in accordance with Rule 36(1), but the statement must not relate to his or her responsibility as a Minister.
-Member's Statement by a Minister
+- 36 (1) Under the item "Members' Statements", a Members' Member may make a statement on any Statements matter. - (2) The Speaker may order a Member who Improper use makes improper use of the Member's Statement to take his or her seat. - (3) Statements made under Rule 36(1):

+Limitations on statements

+- (a) shall not exceed two and one half minutes: - (b) shall be confined to one matter; and - (c) shall be limited to one statement per day by any Member. - (4) A Minister may make a statement in Member's accordance with Rule 36(1), but the Statement by a statement must not relate to his or her Minister responsibility as a Minister.